 The quota for resettlement refugees is decided politically.

 The Norwegian parliament, the Storting, decides how many resettlement refugees Norway will receive per year.
 The Ministry of Justice and Public Security decides which main groups of refugees we are to receive.
-Information about the size of the quotas and sub-quotas in recent years is available at www.udiregelverk.no.
+Information about the size of the quotas and sub-quotas in recent years is available at www.udiregelverk.no (external website).
 Use the free text search and search for the term ‘resettlement refugees’.

 Within the annual resettlement quota, we have different main groups of applicants.
 Each main group usually consists of applicants staying in the same country.
 The UDI travels to the country they are in and interviews them there.
 These cases are called selection mission cases.